pjjimiso/gator/README.md

 # gator
-RSS blog aggregator written in Go
+RSS feed aggregator written in Go.
+Uses Postgresql for feed storage and a simple json config file for managing user and database info.

 # Initial Setup